CaptainCodeAU/tapo_chatter/README.md

 -   🚦 Network connectivity checking to the hub.
 -   🔐 Secure authentication handling (credentials are not displayed in logs or console during normal operation).
 -   📊 Enhanced error reporting and more robust device data parsing.
+-   🔄 **Real-time Monitoring:** Continuously polls the hub at a set interval (default: 10 seconds) and refreshes the device display, allowing you to see live status changes, including devices going offline.
 -   📝 Debugging information available through code modification if deeper inspection is needed.

 ## Supported Devices